Braunstetter/menu-bundle/README.md

 As soon as I wanted to write my own matcher or change the rendering very specifically, it became uncomfortable.

-So the pros of this bundles are very clear:
+So the pros of this bundle are very clear:

 - no Matcher hell - when a template needs to activate a menu item it can be done by setting the [`selectedSubnavItem`](#activate-a-menu-item-when-its-not-a-direct-children)